exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Return
 ------

-return returns program control to the calling module.
+`return` ends the current method, and sends back a produced value to the calling module.
 Execution resumes at the expression following the called module's invocation.

 .. code-block:: php